electricbookworks/electric-book-gui/docs/_developers/user-access.md

 You can restrict who can log into your EBM.
 This means you can have an Electric Book Manager for only your specified users.

+## Summary

+1. Save a plain-text list of users in `electricbook-users.txt` in your repo root.
+(Don't commit it.)
+2. To update the list on your staging or production server, run either `make users-staging` or `make users-production`.

+## Detail

 The EBM checks the `allowed_users:`  list in your `electricbook-N.yml` configuration file (where `N` is a number).
 After that, it adds any users listed in `electricbook-users.txt`.

 When running the EBM locally, you'll most likely maintain the `allowed_users` list in your `electricbook-0.yml` file, and just include the users you're using for testing.
 When deploying to a remote server, this file would be replaced by the values in your `hosts-*` file(s).
 So you can keep a list of users that must always have access (e.g. you and your close team) there if you like.